BasilRommens/Project-Space-Invaders/README.md

 ```

 The initial json files give the player 4 health points and the green aliens 1 health point.
 The red Alien has 3 health points.
 Red bullets will do 1 damage, blue 2.
-Note that the players lives will always be reset when you enter a new level, this is seen as a reward.
+Note that the players lives will always be reset when you enter a new level, because new enemies spawn.

 ## Modifying the jsons